Ursula K. Le Guin: Moral development

 Le Guin explores coming of age, and moral development more broadly, in many of her writings.
 This is particularly the case in those works written for a younger audience, such as Earthsea and Annals of the Western Shore.
 Le Guin wrote in a 1973 essay that she chose to explore coming-of-age in Earthsea since she was writing for an adolescent audience: "Coming of age ... is a process that took me many years; I finished it, so far as I ever will, at about age thirty-one; and so I feel rather deeply about it.
 So do most adolescents.
 It's their main occupation, in fact."
 She also said that fantasy was best suited as a medium for describing coming of age, because exploring the subconscious was difficult using the language of "rational daily life".

-The first three Earthsea novels together follow Ged from youth to old age, and each of them also follow the coming of age of a different character.
-A Wizard of Earthsea focuses on Ged's adolescence, while The Tombs of Atuan and The Farthest Shore explore that of Tenar and the prince Arren, respectively.
+The first three Earthsea novels together follow Ged from youth to old age, and each of them also follow the coming of age of a different character: Ged himself in A Wizard of Earthsea; Tenar in The Tombs of Atuan and the prince Arren in The Farthest Shore.
 A Wizard of Earthsea is frequently described as a Bildungsroman, in which Ged's coming of age is intertwined with the physical journey he undertakes through the novel.
 To Mike Cadden the book was a convincing tale "to a reader as young and possibly as headstrong as Ged, and therefore sympathetic to him".
 Reviewers have described the ending of the novel, wherein Ged finally accepts the shadow as a part of himself, as a rite of passage.
 Scholar Jeanne Walker writes that the rite of passage at the end was an analogue for the entire plot of A Wizard of Earthsea, and that the plot itself plays the role of a rite of passage for an adolescent reader.

 Each volume of Annals of the Western Shore also describes the coming of age of its protagonists, and features explorations of being enslaved to one's own power.
 The process of growing up is depicted as seeing beyond narrow choices the protagonists are presented with by society.
 In Gifts, Orrec and Gry realize that the powers their people possess can be used in two ways: for control and dominion, or for healing and nurturing.
 This recognition allows them to take a third choice, and leave.
 This wrestling with choice has been compared to the choices the characters are forced to make in Le Guin's short story "The Ones Who Walk Away from Omelas".
 Similarly, Ged helps Tenar in The Tombs of Atuan to value herself and to find choices that she did not see, leading her to leave the Tombs with him.